 1 tablespoon butter

 Pour the syrup into a medium, heavy-bottomed saucepan and place it over medium heat.
 (The syrup will bubble up quite a bit, so make sure that the saucepan is large enough so that it will not easily boil over the top.)

 Stir until the butter is fully melted and incorporated.

 Continue to cook the mixture until it reaches 240 F on the candy thermometer (soft-ball stage), about 35 to 40 minutes.

 Stir the candy vigorously with a wooden spoon until it thickens, lightens in color, and turns opaque, which should take about 3 to 5 minutes.
-Stop stirring once it reaches this point because if you continue to stir, it will start to set in the pan and be difficult to pour into the molds.
+Stop stirring once it reaches this point because if you continue to stir, it will start to set in the pan and become difficult to pour into the molds.